Piotr1215/cloudrumble/docs/README.md

 - running httpd image with command override `docker run httpd printenv` will override default `CMD` with `printenv` command which will output environmental variables to the terminal
 - command can be specified as regular command: `CMD httpd` or as json array `CMD ["sleep", "5"]`

+> [!NOTE]
-?> in json array syntax first element of an array is command itself and all subsequent elements are parameters/options
+> in json array syntax first element of an array is command itself and all subsequent elements are parameters/options

 <u>ENTRYPOINT</u>